 |Infused with five-spice powder; topped with star anise|

 Who can resist baking some decadent chocolate cakes on Valentine’s day?
-Since there is no flour of any kind used, the cakes are gluten free.
+Since there is no flour of any kind used, the cakes are gluten-free.
 Butter is called for to dust the baking pan and it is not included in the batter.
 The primary ingredients are chocolate and mascarpone cheese.
 They turned out better than I’ve expected.
 There is always a risk stepping into an unknown territory.
-There was the potential double whammy in the making with this bake: chocolate cake without flour and the use of five-spice powder?
-I certainly had my share of doubts.
+Consider the potential double whammy in the making with this bake: chocolate cake without flour and the use of five-spice powder?
+Therefore, I certainly had my share of doubts.

 Note–The cake tasted even better the next day, more like chocolate fudge in texture, and the chocolate flavor intensified overnight.
 The five spice was barely noticeable except for the aromatic star anise laying on top that refused to be ignored.
 This cake is fun and whimsical to make; your heart skips a beat just looking at it.